agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 ### Neovim

 Neovim is my editor of choice for this project.
 It is a text editor based off of Vim and we can actually trace its heap usage while we use it to edit a document.
 We will trace the heap usage while we edit the README.md for the project.
 This program usage is similar to the Linux Tree command with many `malloc()` and `free()` calls.
-However, among the roughly one million requests to the heap for a short editing session, there were 35,216 calls to realloc, so we have more diverse heap usage.
+However, among the roughly 800,000 requests to the heap for a short editing session, there were 35,216 calls to realloc, so we have more diverse heap usage.

 ![chart-nvim](/images/chart-rbtracenvim.png)